Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Stability of with randomized samples

-with probability at least $1 - 2\delta$, where the expectation $\mathbb{E}_P$ is with respect to the distribution of the samples and $\mathbb{E}_{\epsilon}$ with respect to the noise in $\bff_{\bfepsilon}$ as defined in \eqref{eq:Prelim:NoisyF}. \end{proposition} \begin{proof} With the triangle inequality, we obtain
+with probability at least $1 - \delta$, where the expectation $\mathbb{E}_P$ is with respect to the distribution of the samples and $\mathbb{E}_{\epsilon}$ with respect to the noise in $\bff_{\bfepsilon}$ as defined in \cref{eq:Prelim:NoisyF}. \end{thm} \begin{proof} We split the error following the strategy of \cite[Theorem~2]{Cohen2013}.
+With the triangular inequality, we obtain